Before assuming that you aren't rich, understand what "rich" means

 But, they ignore the choices we made over our careers to maximize our investments.
 To max out our retirement accounts by the end of our working careers.
 To show up at the office every day.
 To care about our work even when it was super, super hard to do.

 And, to sell both of our homes and buy a 200-square foot Airstream in which to live.
-To only spend $50/month on restaurants.
+To only spend $50/month on restaurant food.
 To cancel cable/satellite television service.
 To put every damn purchase we made through the ringer to make doubly sure that every dollar that we spend is going toward something that we need.
 Genuinely need.

 If “luck” takes that much work and discipline, then luck’s way overrated.